pexip/os-python2.7/Doc/library/os.rst

 .. function:: mkdir(path[, mode])

    Create a directory named *path* with numeric mode *mode*.
 The default *mode* is ``0777`` (octal).
-If the directory already exists, :exc:`OSError` is raised.

-   .. _mkdir_modebits:

 On some systems, *mode* is ignored.
 Where it is used, the current umask value is first masked out.
-If bits other than the last 9 (i.e. the last 3 digits of the octal representation of the *mode*) are set, their meaning is platform-dependent.
-On some platforms, they are ignored and you should call :func:`chmod` explicitly to set them.
+If the directory already exists, :exc:`OSError` is raised.

    It is also possible to create temporary directories; see the :mod:`tempfile` module's :func:`tempfile.mkdtemp` function.